The inability to produce quality written documents can be costly for any international organisation for the following reasons:

 - Lack of reactivity due to the need to have documents corrected

-- Waste of the valuable time of a senior member of staff called upon for “correction duty”
+- Waste of the valuable time of senior members of staff called upon for “correction duty”

 - Impairment of the organisation’s image

 Here are the four components of the service Stefan Wheaton proposes in order to limit these risks:

 Step 1 – A thorough critical study

 A thorough critical study of a representative sample of authentic documents written by accomplished internal native speakers of English in order to :

 - identify and describe the characteristics of a house-style (tone, style, vocabulary….)

 Step 2 – A comparison of examples of these documents

 A comparison of examples of these documents written by non-native speakers of English with the afore-mentioned models.
 We thus identify specific areas for improvement (AFIs) in, for example:

 - indicating consequences